 - Perform R&D activities pertaining to neuromodulation devices.

 Individuals such as Dr. Jorge Cubero, who is the coordinator of the Master’s in the Engineering of Medical Devices at the Technical Institute of Costa Rica (TEC) believes that it is very important that the country is inserted into various areas of the industry’s R&D activities.
-Eventually, it is Costa Rica’s intention to position itself at an international level as a center for R&D. Those involved in the Costa Rican medical device sector are seeking to compete with developed countries for research and development activities but at a lower cost.
+Eventually, it is Costa Rica’s intention to position itself on an international level as a center for R&D. Those involved in the Costa Rican medical device sector are seeking to compete with developed countries for research and development activities but at a lower cost.